Q1: What is AglyMax®?

 Q7: What is the difference between isoflavone aglycone and the standard isoflavone?

-A7: The standard isoflavones (isoflavone glycosides) are structurally related to sugar with a molecular size that is too large to be absorbed by the gut.
+A7: The standard isoflavones (isoflavone glycosides) are structurally bound with sugar whose molecular size is too large to be absorbed by the gut.
 Enteric bacteria remove this sugar and make it absorbable, but only partly.
 However, fermentation removes the sugar and isoflavones from fermented soy (isoflavone aglycones) are absorbed fully.
 To our best knowledge, AglyMax® is the only health ingredient as an isoflavone aglycone and all isoflavone supplements except for Effisoy® contain only the standard isoflavones (isoflavone glycosides) that are manufactured and marketed outside Japan.